Fanny packs are the new backpack: How the pandemic is reshaping back-to-school shopping

 As the pandemic reverberates across the economy, casting around 30 million Americans out of work, it continues to reshape consumer priorities and force retailers to adapt.
 With many schools opening virtually, parents are putting off purchases of shoes, clothing and backpacks but are loading up on electronics like laptops and headphones.
 Even in places where schools are reopening, supply lists look markedly different: Students are asked to bring water bottles (because water fountains are turned off), beach towels (so they can hold classes outside) and fanny packs (for essentials like face masks and hand sanitizer).

-Retailers, meanwhile, are facing their biggest test yet: Back-to-school is the second-biggest shopping season of the year and a harbinger of the all-important holiday sales — and it comes amid heightened uncertainty for the sector.
+Retailers, meanwhile, are facing their biggest test yet: Back-to-school is the second-biggest shopping season of the year and a harbinger of all-important holiday sales — and it comes amid heightened uncertainty for the sector.
 More than a dozen major chains have already filed for bankruptcy since the pandemic, and many others are on shaky ground as they enter the critical back-to-school season, which is expected to bring in more than $100 billion.

-Retailers are rushing to salvage sales by revamping displays, stocking up on high-demand items like face masks, hand sanitizer and thermometers, and adjusting their marketing to appeal to homebound students and cash-strapped parents.
+National chains are rushing to salvage sales by revamping displays, stocking up on high-demand items like face masks, hand sanitizer and thermometers, and adjusting their marketing to appeal to homebound students and cash-strapped parents.

 Though some items, like backpacks, calculators and extra-long twin sheets for dorm room beds, are languishing on store shelves, the National Retail Federation (NRF), an industry lobbying group, expects back-to-school sales to reach record heights as parents shift spending on big-ticket items like computers and desks.